-These results are consistent with earlier findings from our FASCINATE-1 Phase 2 trial, which achieved its primary endpoint (relative change from baseline in liver fat at 12 weeks) and key secondary endpoint (percentage of subjects with at least a 30% reduction in liver fat at 12 weeks) at the once-daily 50mg dose.
+These interim results are consistent with earlier findings from our FASCINATE-1 Phase 2 trial, which achieved its primary endpoint (relative change from baseline in liver fat at 12 weeks) and key secondary endpoint (percentage of subjects with at least a 30% reduction in liver fat at 12 weeks) at the once-daily 50mg dose.
 Improvements in liver fat were also observed at the 25mg dose (not statistically significant) and at the 75mg dose (not placebo controlled).
+Together, these results strengthen our belief that the topline liver biopsy results we expect to announce in the first quarter of 2024 will directly show improvement in disease.

-However, Phase 1 and 2 and interim clinical trial results may not be indicative of future results.
+However, interim clinical trial results may not be indicative of future results.
 Additionally, our precision medicine approach is core to our development strategy in NASH, and includes the application of pharmacodynamic and predictive biomarkers to confirm target engagement and clinical response in patients treated with denifanstat.
 We are also evaluating the promise of FASN inhibition, beyond NASH, in additional disease areas in which dysregulation of fatty acid metabolism also plays a key role, including in acne and certain forms of cancer.